kmmuntasir/atrium-tabs/ai-changelog.md

   - Modified GroupList to include expand/collapse state, toggle logic, and conditional rendering of TabList
   - Updated unit tests for GroupList to cover expand/collapse and persistence, and for Popup
   - All tests passing

+**2024-07-30 20:30:00**
+- Implemented Read-only backup preview UI (ATRIUM-0013):
+  - Created BackupPreview component to display groups and tabs from JSON data
+  - Mimicked GroupList/TabList display with expand/collapse functionality
+  - Ensured read-only behavior with no interactive actions
+  - Added unit tests for rendering with mock data and verifying read-only state
+  - All tests passing